Discrimination against parents and carers in the workplace

 Indirect disability discrimination (by association) might occur when an employer refuses a flexible working request, or imposes a working pattern that puts those parenting or caring for someone with a disability at a disadvantage compared to those who do not parent or care for someone with a disability.

-As with all indirect discrimination claims, an employer can justify the requirement or practice if it is a real business need, and the employer could not achieve the need by less discriminatory means.
+As with all indirect discrimination claims, an employer can objectively justify the requirement or practice if it is a real business need, and the employer could not achieve the need by less discriminatory means.

 The employment tribunal case (Follows v Nationwide Building Society) established that a claim for indirect disability discrimination by association is possible, although subsequent cases have not allowed similar claims (Rollett and others v British Airways plc) and (Ahmed and another v British City Council and others).

-Furthermore, the Equality Act 2010 was expanded in January 2024 to allow an individual to bring a claim for indirect discrimination even if they do not belong to the protected group but nevertheless suffer substantially the same disadvantage as the disadvantaged group (see Indirect Sex discrimination:same disadvantage above), but there is no reference in the amendments to the Equality Act to the concept of indirect discrimination by association with someone with the protected characteristic.
-The amendments to the Equality Act do not appear to cover a Follows type discrimination by association scenario and it seems much less likely that a similar case would be successful now.
+Furthermore, the Equality Act 2010 was expanded in January 2024 to allow an individual to bring a claim for indirect discrimination even if they do not belong to the protected group but nevertheless suffer substantially the same disadvantage as the disadvantaged group (see Indirect Sex discrimination – same disadvantage above), but there was no reference in the amendments to the Equality Act to the concept of indirect discrimination by association with someone with the protected characteristic.
+The amendments to the Equality Act do not therefore appear to cover a Follows type discrimination by association scenario and it seems much less likely that a similar case would be successful now.
 The concept of Indirect discrimination by association is therefore unhelpful as simply having an association with an individual from the protected group is unlikely to give rise to a claim by itself without being able to establish that you suffer the same disadvantage as the protected group (people with a disability) would as a result of the policy being applied.

 However, as we do not yet know how tribunals will interpret ‘substantially the same disadvantage’ we cannot be certain as to whether a Follows type claim based on an individual being disadvantaged due to their association with someone with the protected characteristic could still succeed under section 19A Equality Act 2010 although our view is that such a claim would be unlikely to succeed.